Rida2000/rida2000.github.io/_posts/2020-08-17-daocheng yading.markdown

 ---
 layout: post
-title: "稻城亚丁 Trip to Yading, Daocheng"
+title: 稻城亚丁
-title2: "稻城亚丁<br/> Trip to Yading, Daocheng"
+subtitle: Trip to Yading, Daocheng
-img: daocheng-yading-cover.jpg # Add image post (optional)
+img: daocheng-yading-cover.jpg
 date: 2020-08-17 12:55:00 +0300
 description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+Go ahead and edit it and re-build the site to see your changes.
 tag: [Sichuan, Travel, Drone, Blogging]
 ---